elementor/wp2static/readme.md

 ## Features

  - generates a standalone, static html copy of your whole WordPress website
- - auto-deploy to local folder, FTP or S3
+ - auto-deploy to local folder, FTP, Dropbox or S3
  - one site to unlimited export targets
  - specify extra files to include in the output (ie, dynamically loaded assets)
  - desktop notifications alert you to when exports are complete